zerasul/mdbook_en/4SGDK/sgdk.md

 In this case, only 1 player is allowed and can be found both in the Mega Drive version, on Steam and Nintendo Switch.

-In addition, they have released a new title called _Astrebros_, which is now available for purchase, and are working to port a new game called _Demons of Clawn_.
+In addition, they have released a new title called _Astrebros_, which is now available for purchase, and are working to port a new game called _Daemon Clawn_.

 More details can be found on their web site: